lengfeld/subpatch/website/exp/faq.md

 is a unique feature for multi repository management tools like subpatch.

-## Subpatch is just another wrapper around git, right?
+## subpatch is just another wrapper around git, right?

 No, subpatch is not another wrapper around git.
 Like git submodules or git subtree, subpatch is an extension to git.